 Trade and other payables

-Trade and other payables are initially recognised at fair value and subsequently measured based on the amortised cost method.
+Trade and other payables are initially recognised at amortised cost.

 Reverse factoring transactions - indirect factoring